 1. Keep your camera from getting wet unless it’s waterproof.
 Otherwise, moisture will build up inside it, which will destroy your camera’s internal components.

 2. If you’re using a rechargeable battery for your camera, the time will come when it no longer works as well as it used to.
 Typical Lithium Ion batteries last up to 500 cycles, after which a decline in performance can be noticed.
 Dispose of your batteries properly and replace them with new ones.

 3. Always keep your lens clean.
 This is especially the case if you have a digital SLR, as its lens is more complex and needs better maintenance.
-Read your user manual on how to maintain your camera’s lens.
+Read your user manual on how to maintain your lenses.

 4. Avoid dropping your camera.
-As mentioned earlier, your camera contains sensitive equipment which may be destroyed due to excessive shaking or impact.
+As mentioned earlier, your camera contains sensitive equipment which may be destroyed by excessive shaking or impact.

-5. When shooting pictures in the sea, make sure to protect your gear by waterproofing it well.
+5. When shooting pictures at the beach or at sea, make sure to protect your gear by waterproofing it well.
 Salt water can corrode your camera.
 Gently wipe its surface with a cloth dipped in fresh water to rinse off remnants of salt water.
 Wipe it dry after.

 6. Handle all moving parts of the camera with care.
 Never force hinges, buttons, or dials if they seem stuck.
 Call tech support who can walk you through possible fixes or advise if the camera is in need of repair.